 Mr. Gary A. Hendrix is a row crop, cotton, and peanut farmer.
 His principal occupation and employment for the past five years was self-employed farming.
 Mr. Hendrix also serves on the boards of FCI, an agricultural services company, the North Carolina Soybean Growers Association and the Hoke County Soil & Water Conservation District.
+Mr. Hendrix completed his elected term as director April 6, 2022.

-Mr. Dean C. Hilton is a swine and poultry farmer.
+Mr. Dean C. Hilton is a swine farmer and managing member of HD3 Farms of the Carolinas.
 He is the co-owner of Hilton Auction and Realty, a full service real estate brokerage company, and President of The Hilton Companies.
 His principal occupation and employment for the past five years was as a broker, developer, and auctioneer with Hilton Auction and Realty.
-Mr. Hilton also serves on the Town of White Lake Board of Commissioners and as director at Emerau Charter School.
-In addition, Mr. Hilton serves on the boards of the North Carolina Rural Infrastructure Authority and the Bladen Community College Foundation.
+Mr. Hilton also serves on the boards of the Town of White Lake Board of Commissioners, the North Carolina Rural Infrastructure Authority and the Bladen Community College Foundation.